DiamondsAndRust206/Trails.Solution/README.md

 ## Description

-It is a web API designed with a purpose of enabling local community to add local businesses that are in the community and be able to get information about the businesses that run with in the community.
-The application has featured a technology _Swagger_ that enables API's to have a friendly UI that makes user's to ADD,GET,EDIT and DELETE information easily in the Web-Page.
+This web application uses ArcGIS maps in conjunction with our Trails api.
+With the Trails api you can place makers on the map to create hiking trails.
+Click on the map to get the latitude and longitude, then you can add a name and description.
+Do this as many times as you like to create the trail you want and place landmarks along the way!

 ## Setup/Installation

 * First, make sure you have MySql Workbench downloaded and properly installed.
 You will also need a text editor(Vscode was used to make this application)
-* At https://github.com/DiamondsAndRust206/LocalBusiness.Solution.git copy the git repository URL from the green "code" button.
+* At https://github.com/patty-rose/Trails.Solution.git copy the git repository URL from the green "code" button.
 * Open a shell program & navigate to your desktop
 * Clone the repository using the copied URL and the "git clone" command
 * Make sure sensitive data/files are in the .gitignore file so they to no get pushed to a remote repository.
 The files in .gitignore should be: